What Is Search Engine Optimization?

 The Google SEO Guide to Keyword Research

-When it comes to SEO, keyword research should be your first step.
+When it comes to SEO for Google, keyword research should be your first step.
 That’s because you want to optimize your content around keywords that people type into Google.

-And when you optimize your pages around those exact search queries, you can rank your blog posts and landing pages for those terms.
+And when you optimize your webpages around those exact search queries, you can rank your blog posts and landing pages for those terms.

 Write SEO-Friendly Content

 Now that you have a list of keywords that your target customer searches for in Google, it’s time to write content.
 Fortunately, thanks to the keyword research you just did, this step should be pretty simple.
-All you need to do is write a piece of super high-quality content for each keyword.
+All you need to do is write a piece of super high-quality content for each keyword on your list.

 Optimize Content for Google SEO

-Now that you wrote a piece of super high quality content, you want to optimize that content around a single keyword.
+Now it’s time to optimize each piece page on your site around a single keyword.
 If you’re first starting out, this keyword should be a long tail keyword.
 Long tail terms don’t get a ton of search volume.
 But they’re less competitive.
 So you have a better chance of ranking #1.

 Include your main keyword: